nvergaraGit/nv-terraform-list/README.md

-List AWS:
+List AWS test:

-input is a list of tags and it returns the list of EC2 instances and S3 buckets that don't match any of the tags in the N. Virginia region
+Input is a list of tags and it returns the list of EC2 instances and S3 buckets that don't match any of the tags in the N. Virginia region